Blogging: 5 Fatal Mistakes and How To Avoid Them

 How to avoid it

-The ideal keyword density in your blog posts is 5%.
+I shoot for 5% keyword density in blog posts.
 That means out of your entire blog post, only 5% of the words should be related to your target keyword.

 A quick exercise you can do to see if you’re overusing a keyword is to take a minute and read your post out loud to someone else.
 If it sounds natural and not repetitive you’re probably fine.
 If it sounds like you’re repeating a phrase or idea over and over again, go back and rewrite it.